Ian Shafer, Artistic Director

 Shafer has earned a Bachelor of Music in Musicology and Composition from the Oberlin Conservatory of Music, a Master of Music in Oboe Performance from New York University, and a Professional Studies Diploma in Conducting from the Mannes School of Music at The New School University.

-We are excited to announce that on January 1, 2020, conductor and queer advocate Luke Nosal (they/them) will assume an Assistant Conductor role with the Queer Urban Orchestra.
-Luke has served as the Music Director of the Valley Brass Band, Founder and Director of the Penn State University Reading Orchestra, and Principal Conductor of the Penn State University Horn and Cello Ensembles.
-Additionally, they have served as Cover Conductor and Music Director of Opera Scenes Program for the Miami Music Festival, Cover Conductor for the Central Pennsylvania Youth Orchestra, and has guest conducted the Altoona Symphony Orchestra.
+Conductor and queer advocate Laurel Charleston (they/them) serves as Assistant Conductor role with the Queer Urban Orchestra.
+Laurel has served as the Music Director of the Valley Brass Band, Founder and Director of the Penn State University Reading Orchestra, and Principal Conductor of the Penn State University Horn and Cello Ensembles.
+Additionally, they have served as Cover Conductor and Music Director of Opera Scenes Program for the Miami Music Festival, Cover Conductor for the Central Pennsylvania Youth Orchestra, and have guest conducted the Altoona Symphony Orchestra.

 Originating from the small town of Bangor, Pennsylvania, they are a vibrant young conductor known for leading ensembles with an eclectic style, dynamic interpretation and deep passion while always using their platform to give visibility to issues in the LGBTQA community.
 As an out transgender person, Laurel is hoping to blaze trails for new generations of transgender, non-binary and gender nonconforming conductors.